lanejere5/lanej5/README.md

 ### Research Highlights 🧮🔬

-From grad school through several post docs, I did a decent amount of pure math research.
+I've done a decent amount of pure math research over the course of grad school and several post docs.

 - My research centered on integrable systems in symplectic geometry, a topic that lies at the intersection of mathematical physics, Lie theory, and differential and algebraic geometry.
 - My favourite research achievement is my paper on **Gradient-Hamiltonian vector fields.** Machine learning enthusiasts know about the *gradient*.
 Physics majors understand the *Hamiltonian*.
 Few know of the *gradient-Hamiltonian*, which is a special combination of both concepts.
 Ben Hoffman and I found some wonderful new applications of the gradient-Hamiltonian in geometry and mathematical physics by generalizing it to geometric spaces with singularities in our paper [Stratified Gradient Hamiltonian Vector Fields and Collective Integrable Systems](http://arxiv.org/abs/2008.13656).